ThDiamant/FitbitAPI/report.md

 ## Set up MongoDb and saving Fitbit data to a database

 In this tutorial we will use `pymongo` module in order to communicate with the MongoDb we installed in a previous section.
-The first thing we have to do, it to establish connection with the database.
-To do so execute:
+The first thing we have to do, is to establish connection with the database.
+To do so, execute:

 ``` python
 import pymongo as mongo